Tomás Frías: Chincha Islands War and the 1866 Treaty

-On April 14, 1864, the Chincha Islands, off the coast of Peru, were occupied by Spanish sailors.
+On 14 April 1864, the Chincha Islands, off the coast of Peru, were occupied by Spanish sailors.
 The Spanish Crown claimed that, since it had not recognized the independence of Peru, only a truce had stopped hostilities for the past decades.
 These guano-rich islands were coveted by the Spanish government, and their occupation led to a temporary ceasefire in the hostilities between Chile and Bolivia.
-Peru and Chile proclaimed an alliance against the Spanish invaders, known as the American Union.
+Peru and Chile proclaimed an alliance against the Spanish invaders, known as the American Union, which Frías supported.
 This conflict against their former overlords became known as the Chincha Islands War.
 President Achá had been reluctant to join, since Spain had recognized Bolivian independence and the two countries had good relations ever since.
+However, his stance was not seen favorably by the public, which embraced Frías' criticisms of the government's inaction.
+However, Achá's reluctance was also based on the major disadvantages the allies would face against Spain.
 The war would be a maritime one and, with the inferiority of the allied navy, the Spanish could only be defeated if they were starved and had no port to refuel and equip themselves.
 Bolivian neutrality provided the Spanish with said ports, threatening the American Union.
 As such, in 1866, the Chilean government sent Aniceto Vergara Albano to negotiate with Melgarejo.
 Reaching and agreement with Vergara, Melgarejo scrapped the casus belli against Chile, issued in 1863 by the National Assembly, and signed a treaty in March of that year.
-On August 10, Juan Ramón Muñoz, Bolivian Minister Plenipotentiary to Chile, consolidated the agreement with the Chilean Minister of Foreign Affairs, Álvaro Covarrubias.
+On 10 August, Juan Ramón Muñoz, Bolivian Minister Plenipotentiary to Chile, consolidated the agreement with the Chilean Minister of Foreign Affairs, Álvaro Covarrubias.
 Thus, the Boundary Treaty of 1866 between Chile and Bolivia was concluded, yet never ratified.
 The treaty stipulated that the 24° parallel would serve as the border between the two nations; the territory between the 23° and 25° parallels would be mutually exploited and profits divided between the two countries; and the right to export the minerals found in the same condominial territory.
 Bolivia was obligated to open a customs office in Mejillones, and it was to be the only fiscal office which could deal with the production of guano and the exportation rights of the metals in the condominial territory.
 Between the 24° and 25° parallels, Chile had complete sovereignty and all the rights to import and export without having to declare through customs.